gbrethen/web-scrape/README.md

 # README

-This application was built using Ruby on Rails and simply demonstartes scraping a web site.
+This application was built using Ruby on Rails and simply demonstrates scraping a web site.

 Versions and Dependencies: